scpepper69/ml-object-detection/README.md

  - Python 3.6.6

- - TensorFlow 1.11.0
+ - TensorFlow 1.11.0 (or later)

    The GraphPipe docker images published on public repository are built by TensorFlow 1.8 or 1.11.

-   In the case of using GraphPipe, you should use TensorFlow 1.11.0
+   If you train some models or create some frozen models for using GraphPipe,  you should use TensorFlow 1.11.0 .

- - GraphPipe 1.0.4
+ - GraphPipe 1.0.4 (if you need)